pipelight/doc.pipelight/guide/tips/overview.md

 ## The beginning of the journey

-Until now writting configuration was only about writting a javascript Object.
+Until now writing configuration was only about writing a javascript Object.
 This way it was easier to introduce you to the base `Pipeline` object.

 You are like the anime protagonist that just experienced the _ki_, knows its taste,